Transporting Task Vectors across Different Architectures without Training: Experimental setting

 \section{Experimental setting}

-\tit{Models.} In the vision experiments, we employ CLIP models \citep{radford2021learning} with architectures and weights obtained from Open-CLIP \citep{cherti2023reproducible}.
-We consider three distinct architectural configurations: (i) \textbf{Width scaling}: transferring from a standard ViT-B/16 pre-trained on \texttt{LAION-2B} to a wider ViT-B+ variant pre-trained on \texttt{LAION-400M}; (ii) \textbf{Same architecture}: transferring between identical ViT-B/16 models pre-trained on different distributions, specifically \texttt{DataComp-XL} and \texttt{LAION-2B}; (iii) \textbf{Width and depth scaling}: transferring across both depth and width from a ViT-B/16 to a ViT-L/14, both pre-trained on \texttt{DataComp-XL}.
+\tit{Models.} In the vision experiments, we employ CLIP models \citep{radford2021learning} with architectures and weights obtained from OpenCLIP \citep{cherti2023reproducible}.
+We consider three distinct architectural configurations: (i) \textbf{Width scaling}: transferring from a standard ViT-B/16 pre-trained on \texttt{LAION-2B} to a wider ViT-B/16+ variant pre-trained on \texttt{LAION-400M}; (ii) \textbf{Same architecture}: transferring between identical ViT-B/16 models pre-trained on different distributions, specifically \texttt{DataComp-XL} and \texttt{LAION-2B}; (iii) \textbf{Width and depth scaling}: transferring across both depth and width from a ViT-B/16 to a ViT-L/14, both pre-trained on \texttt{DataComp-XL}.
 Unless otherwise specified, model $A$ denotes the smaller or source model and model $B$ the larger or target model.
-For the language experiments, we utilize T5 encoder-decoder models \citep{raffel2020exploring} of varying scales, specifically transferring from \texttt{T5-3B} to \texttt{T5-Large}.
+For the language experiments, we utilize T5 encoder--decoder models \citep{raffel2020exploring} of varying scales, specifically transferring from \texttt{T5-3B} to \texttt{T5-Large}.
+Code is implemented in the merge-and-rebase framework~\cite{panariello2026merge_and_rebase}.

 \tit{Task Updates.} The task-specific updates $\tau_A$ are derived by fine-tuning the base model $A$ on the target downstream task via standard supervised objectives.
 Following the optimization protocol established by \citet{ilharco2023editing}, we fine-tune for $2000$ iterations with a batch size of $128$.
 We employ the AdamW optimizer \citep{loshchilov2018decoupled} with a peak learning rate of $1 \times 10^{-5}$, a weight decay of $0.1$, and a cosine annealing schedule preceded by $200$ warm-up steps.
 In accordance with \citet{cherti2023reproducible}, the text encoder backbone remains frozen throughout the training process.
 We then transport $\tau_A$ to model $B$ using the proposed method, without performing any additional optimization or gradient-based updates on model $B$.